30th Annual Conference on the

 Proposals in the form of research findings, group or single-author projects, and works-in-progress in multiple media are welcome.
 The following are types of proposals that will be accepted:

-- Individual paper proposals are submitted individually and arranged into session by the review committee.
+- Individual paper proposal are submitted individually and arranged into session by the review committee.
 In paper sessions, authors present 10-12 minute papers along side two other presenters chosen from other individual submissions by the committee.
 A question and answer period typically follows after all panelist have presented.
 A moderator is not provided.
+(Example: Individual Paper Proposal )

-- Complete Panels provide an opportunity for examining specific problems or topics from a variety of perspectives given that they include 3-4 participants.
+- Complete Panel provide an opportunity for examining specific problems or topics from a variety of perspectives given that they include 3-4 participants.
 Note: full panels must include at least three presenters with complete contact information and affiliation for ALL panel participants.
 One participant should be prepared to act as moderator of the panel as one will not be provided.
+(Example: Complete Panel Proposal )

 - You must indicate the type of proposal you are submitting.
 Use the cover page (see below) of your proposal to note the type of proposal you are submitting.